martinfleis/phd-thesis/source/20_appendix_7.md

 Table: Classification of primary characters.
 Grain is S for all characters. \label{prim_chars_clas}

+\newpage

+References for primary characters.
+Characters without a reference are newly introduced or adapted to the point where it would not be correct to refer to its original implementation.
+See section 7.1.2.1.2 for details.

 | notation          | reference           | id     |
 |:------------------|:--------------------|:-------|
 | $a_{blg}$         | [@hallowell2013]    | sdbAre |